qoolixiloop/qool-tmux-loop/README.md

 >
 > **C**: Dennis Ritchie the father of Unix also developed C, which was in fact my first programming language.
 It is very low level compaired to newer languages, like Java or Python, many of which actually are implemented in C. It is clearly part of the low supply world, which means, that even though the language is still very useful for certain tasks, there are not many programmers left, that are able to understand it.
 >
-> **Linux Tools:** Bash and AWK are old, but still very powerful languages in the Unix/Linux command line world and even though the Linux kernel itself is written in C, many configuration scripts one may come across are written in Bash.
+> **Linux Tools:** Bash, SED and AWK are old, but still very powerful languages in the Unix/Linux command line world and even though the Linux kernel itself is written in C, many configuration scripts one may come across are written in Bash.
 > There is already a lot of very good advice about Bash programming available in thick books as well as in form of snippets scattered around specialized blogs and webpages.
 But it is still hard to get started with.
 That is why I decided to create a small framework inside a template script, whose code itself is checked by the shellcheck project.
 The template e.g. contains a few instructions, which make use of a concept used in Python to run the script from within a main() function, which is useful if the script is sourced or executed within another script in order to access its functions.
 > Furthermore, I provided an extensive example script, in which I cover nearly everything one needs to write stable and reliable scripts.
 I actually use it, to automate my communication with GitHub.
-It also lets me do changes on all my GitHub files automatically by providing pattern search and replace, and it uses AWK to parse the script and to automatically print help and documentation text into the shell.
+It also lets me do changes on all my GitHub files automatically by providing pattern search and replace with SED, and it uses AWK to parse the script and to automatically print help and documentation text into the shell.
 >
 > | Links to repositories ('Ctrl-click' to open in new tab)         | Contents
 > |:-------------------------------| :----------------------------------------|
 > [qool-helloworld-loop][101]      | My personal project descriptons
-> [qool-helloworld-loop.wiki][102] (@) | More general topics
+> [qool-helloworld-loop.wiki][102] | More general topics
 > [qool-angular2-loop][201]        | Client side code of strategy game
 > [qool-angular2-loop.wiki][202]   | Comments and language specific resources
 > [qool-awk-loop][301]             | Code snippets